lbugnion/sample-azure-simplexamarinfunction/Doc/first-client.md

             if (!success)
             {
+                await DisplayAlert(
+                    "Error in inputs",
-                await DisplayAlert("Error in inputs", "You must enter two integers", "OK");
+                    "You must enter two integers", "OK");
                 return;
             }

-            Result.Text = "Please wait...";
-            AddButton.IsEnabled = false;
-            Exception error = null;

-            try
-            {
-                var url = Url.Replace("{num1}", number1.ToString())
-                    .Replace("{num2}", number2.ToString());
-                var result = await Client.GetStringAsync(url);
+            var result = number1 + number2;
             Result.Text = result + $" {result.GetType()}";
-            }
-            catch (Exception ex)
-            {
-                error = ex;
-            }

-            if (error != null)
-            {
-                Result.Text = "Error!!";
-                await DisplayAlert("There was an error", error.Message, "OK");
-            }

-            AddButton.IsEnabled = true;
         };
     }
 }
 ```

-What the code above does is the following:
+Let's review the code above:

-- We define a constant for the URL template for the service.
-You should replace the words ```YOUR URL HERE``` with the URL that you copied in the previous step.

-- We define an ```HttpClient``` as a property so that we can easily reuse it.
-Like the name suggests, the ```HttpClient``` is a class designed for interaction with servers over HTTP.
-It is the most convenient and simple way to access an HTTP service, such as our HTTP-Triggered function.

-- In the ```MainPage``` constructor, we will handle the Clicked event of the Button control.
+- In the ```MainPage``` constructor, we handle the Clicked event of the Button control.
 When this event is called, the event handler will be executed.

 - We parse the text that the user entered.
 We want to make sure that we send integers to the server, to avoid error there.
 Parsing the text with the ```TryParse``` method ensures that the user input is suitable.

 - If the user enters incorrect inputs, we show a warning message and we stop the execution.

-- We show a message to the user saying ```Please wait```.
-This is because we will perform an asynchronous operation that could take a moment, and it is nice to let the user know what's happening.
-On the next line, we also disable the ```AddButton``` to avoid that the user presses the button again while the operation is active.

-The next execution block is placed in a ```try/catch``` so that we catch any potential error and inform the user accordingly.
-The ```HttpClient``` may throw an exception if the server is down, or if there is a server error for example.
-If such an exception occurs, we need to make sure that the application doesn't crash, and that the user knows what happened.

-- We create the URL out of the URL template declared as a constant higher up.
-In this URL, the first and second numbers are defined as ```{num1}``` and ```{num2}```.

-- The next line is the call to the ```GetStringAsync``` method of the ```HttpClient```.
-This method is asynchronous, like the name suggests.
-This is why we use the ```await``` keyword when we call it.

-> Note: Calling the method with the ```await``` keyword does not block the method's execution.
-It means that the user interface will remain usable.
-This is why informing the user is important.
+- If the user input is correct, we perform the addition.

-- If everything works well, we show the result of the operation to the user.
-In this sample I am also showing the type of the result, which is a string (as returned by the web service).
-[Later we will see how we can modify this part](./refactoring-client.md) to make it more convenient to use.
+- Finally, we show the result to the user, as well as the type of the result.

-- Outside of the try/catch block, we check if there was an error.
-Note that you cannot use DisplayAlert asynchronously from within the ```catch``` block because the ```await``` keyword is not allowed there.
-This is why we saved the potential error, and later we check if there was an error, and show the message to the user if needed.

-- Finally, we re-enable the ```AddButton``` so the user can try another operation.
+Now we can test the application and see if it works as expected.

 ## Testing the app